 WHAT IS A FINANCIAL DECLARATION?

-In Family Law cases, the parties have to submit to each other a document called a Financial Declaration.
-Please click here to see a copy of a Financial Declaration.
-Financial Declarations are necessary for domestic relations actions that involve child support, alimony, property distribution, and/or debt division.
+In Family Law cases, the parties have to submit to each other a document called a Financial Declaration (click here to see a copy of one).
+Financial Declarations are necessary for domestic relations actions that involve child support, alimony, property distribution, or debt division.
 Under Utah Rule of Civil Procedure 26.1., if the respondent to a case files an answer, each party must disclose to the other evidence of the party’s income, assets, debts, and expenses, using a fully completed court-approved Financial Declaration form and attachments.
 However, if the respondent to a case does not file an answer, the parties do not need to disclose to each other the Financial Declaration form and attachments.
 The domestic relations actions that require a Financial Declaration form are:

 HOW TO COMPLETE A FINANCIAL DECLARATION